MarcAndreWyss/Moppy/README.md

 -----------
-Check out the new MoppyAdvanced by Sammy1Am at: https://github.com/SammyIAm/Moppy/tree/moppy-advanced Lots of new features, and a few stability fixes.
+Check out the new MoppyAdvanced by Sammy1Am at: https://github.com/SammyIAm/Moppy/tree/moppy-advanced His version has a lots of new features, and a few stability fixes.

 Installation